nymda/SeekSharp/README.md

 # SeekSharp
-Fork of SeekOFix with a few improvements
+Fork of SeekOFix with a few improvements.
+Project is not uploaded proprly, dont compile this thing.